44 MXS Gains New Commander

-U.S. Air Force Maj.
-Cody T. Wolf, new 44th Maintenance Squadron commander, gives his first address as leader of the unit during his assumption of command ceremony at Tyndall Air Force Base, Florida, Dec.
+TYNDALL AIR FORCE BASE, Fla. – U.S. Air Force Maj.
+Cody T. Wolf, new 44th Maintenance Squadron commander, assumed command of the squadron during a ceremony here Dec.
 8, 2024.

-He comes into this position with a background in munitions and missile maintenance, NATO operations, and bomber and rescue coordination.
-(U.S. Air Force photo by Staff Sgt.
-Celeste Zuniga)
+Wolf is responsible for overseeing maintenance operations for 138 Airmen across 16 specialties in a geographically separated squadron, ensuring its readiness for 15 F-35A Lightning II aircraft and leading the transition to a combat-ready, globally deployable force.

+The new commander began his first address to the squadron by expressing his humility and privilege to wear the uniform.
+He also outlined his approach to lead them into the future.

 |Date Taken: